JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 - [Implement projected monoplex and overlay graphs](https://github.com/JuliaGraphs/MultilayerGraphs.jl/issues/35);
 - [Implement more default multilayer graphs](https://github.com/JuliaGraphs/MultilayerGraphs.jl/issues/36) (e.g. multiplex graphs).

 ## How to Contribute

-The package is currently under development and further steps would benefit enormously from the precious feedback of the [JuliaGraph people](https://github.com/orgs/JuliaGraphs/people), graph theorists, network scientists and all the users who might have general questions or suggestions.
+The ongoing development of this package would greatly benefit from the valuable feedback of the esteemed members of the [JuliaGraph](https://github.com/orgs/JuliaGraphs/people) community, as well as from graph theorists, network scientists, and any users who may have general questions or suggestions.

-Therefore feel free to open [discussions](https://github.com/JuliaGraphs/MultilayerGraphs.jl/discussions), [issues](https://github.com/JuliaGraphs/MultilayerGraphs.jl/issues) or [PRs](https://github.com/JuliaGraphs/MultilayerGraphs.jl/pulls).
-They are very welcome!
+We therefore encourage you to participate in [discussions](https://github.com/JuliaGraphs/MultilayerGraphs.jl/discussions), raise [issues](https://github.com/JuliaGraphs/MultilayerGraphs.jl/issues), or submit [pull requests](https://github.com/JuliaGraphs/MultilayerGraphs.jl/pulls).
+Your contributions are most welcome!

 ## How to Cite